doh-halle/iot-data/README.md

 Getting Started

-The outlined instructions assume you are working on a debian linux computer and you have installed python3, the python package manager pip and the API testing tool Postman.
+The outlined instructions assume you will be working or using the app on a debian / linux computer and you have installed python3, the python package manager - pip and the API testing tool Postman.

 Installation

+Clone the remote git repository into your computer and change directory into it.
 $git clone https://github.com/doh-halle/iot-data.git
 cd iot-data

-Install the following dependencies by running the command below on your linux terminal
+Run the command below on your linux terminal to install dependencies

 $ pip install fastapi uvicorn pydantic sqlite3 httpx pytest